Andre Rison: Green Bay Packers

+Kansas City Chiefs

-He signed with the Chiefs prior to the 1997 season.
+He signed with the Kansas City Chiefs prior to the 1997 season.
 For the second time in his career (1993 being the only other time), Rison started in all 16 games of the season.
 He caught 72 passes for 1,092 yards and seven touchdowns as the Chiefs went on to become the #1 seed that year.
 In the Divisional round playoff game, Rison caught eight passes for 110 yards, but the Chiefs lost 14–10 to division rival and eventual Super Bowl champion Denver Broncos.
 The following year, he caught 40 passes in 14 total games for 542 yards and five touchdowns.
 For 1999, he played 15 games and regressed further, catching 21 passes for 218 yards with no touchdowns.

+Oakland Raiders

 With the Oakland Raiders in 2000, he played in all 16 games without starting, catching 41 passes for 606 yards and six touchdowns.
 The Raiders made a run in the playoffs, and Rison made small contribution, catching three combined passes for 44 yards.

 Rison finished his NFL career with 743 receptions for 10,205 yards and 84 touchdowns, along with eight kickoff returns for 150 yards and nine carries for 23 yards.